 Congressman Richard E. Neal proudly represents the First Congressional District of Massachusetts in the United States Congress.

 Richie Neal was first elected to the United States House of Representatives in 1988.
-Since January 2019, he serves as Chair of the powerful tax-writing Ways and Means Committee.
+Since January 2019, he serves as Chairman of the powerful Committee on Ways and Means.

 Congressman Neal has spent his career fighting for things that matter to everyday Americans including access to affordable and dependable health care, a fair tax code, and the dependability of Social Security and Medicare benefits.

-Congressman Neal is the dean of both the Massachusetts Delegation and the New England Congressional Delegation.
-He is a co-chairman of the New England Congressional Delegation and is the Democratic Leader of the Friends of Ireland Caucus.
+Chairman Neal is the dean of both the Massachusetts Delegation and the New England Congressional Delegation.
+He is an At-Large Whip for the House Democrats, co-chairman of the New England Congressional Caucus, where he advocates for the unique regional interests of the six New England States and the Democratic Leader of the Friends of Ireland Caucus.

 Prior to his time in Congress, Neal was a high school teacher, member of the Springfield City Council, and Mayor of Springfield.
+During his tenure, he was highlighted in Newsweek Magazine for his many accomplishments throughout the city.
 He is a longtime lecturer at the University of Massachusetts in Amherst and serves as a National Trustee of the John F. Kennedy Library in Boston.
 Congressman Neal has received many awards and honorary degrees in his career including an Honorary Degree of Humane Letters from Mount Holyoke College where he is a former trustee, and an Honorary Degree of Doctor of Laws from Ulster University in Northern Ireland.